andy3278/alien_invasion/README.md

 # alien_invasion
-alien invasion built using Pygame
+alien invasion built using Pygame. all the nessracy files are inside pygame folder.